 If you’re of Armenian descent — for example, if you have an Armenian surname — this might cause problems for you in Azerbaijan so be prepared.

 5. Be careful on the roads – Many of the roads in Azerbaijan are in poor condition, and drivers often speed.
-You also need to watch out for people on foot and livestock in rural Azerbaijan.
+When driving, you need to watch out for people on foot and livestock in rural Azerbaijan.
+The roads are hectic.

 On the plus side, the blood alcohol limit here is zero so there is no tolerance for drinking and driving (which means you’re less likely to encounter drunk drivers here).
 If driving, make sure you follow this law to the letter.

 Road safety is likely going to be your biggest concern here, so always be extra careful when driving or near busy roads.